Excel-DNA/ExcelDnaDoc/README.md

 ﻿ExcelDnaDoc
 ===================
-ExcelDnaDoc is a command-line utility to create a compiled HTML Help Workshop file (.chm)
+ExcelDnaDoc is a command-line utility to create a compiled HTML Help Workshop file (.chm) for ExcelDna.

 Build Scripts